chrisyarbrough/pandority/README.md

 |            Linux | `~/.config/Pandority`      |

 ### Script Utilities

 The following log helper can be run as a shell script in a bash interpreter:

 `sh ./open-log.sh` opens the log file directory.

-`sh ./open-log.sh crash` opens the global crash log file.
+`sh ./open-log.sh <file>` opens the log with the file name.

-`sh ./open-log.sh EnumHasFlagGenerator` opens the generator's debug log.

-If a file is not found, its parent directory will be opened instead.
+If a file is not found, the log directory will be opened instead.
 In cases where the log directory does not exist, the script will print its path.

 To enable debug logs, refer to the _Development_ section for instructions.